soar-telescope/goodman_pipeline/docs/install.rst

 In terms of cosmic ray rejection we shifted to a non-python package because the results were much better compared to LACosmic's implementation in Astropy.
 LACosmic was not designed to work with spectroscopy.
+Though since version :ref:`1.1.0 <v1.1.0>` we shifted from Astropy to Astroscrappy's implementation of LACosmic.

 The latest version of the Goodman Spectroscopic Pipeline uses a modified version of ``dcr`` to help with the pipeline's workflow.
 It is included under